What is Compositing?

 - You can have vector content.
 This can be created right in Photoshop.
 It can also be placed as a Smart Object from Illustrator.

-- Image choice is restricted to your own photos or to the stock photo web sites below.
-No Google image searches allowed.
+- Image choice is restricted to your own photos.

 You can take your own photos.
-It would really be great if you used only your own images for this.
+Use only your own images for this.
 It would really make your composition unique and your own.
-You can, alternatively, download images from free stock photo web sites.
-Here’s a list.